mohammadzainabbas/fizyr-assessment/README.md

 ### Running with Docker Compose (Recommended Workflow)

-This method ensures the application runs in a consistent environment with its database dependency.
+This method ensures the application runs in a consistent environment with its database dependency on a dedicated network.

 1.  **Clone the Repository:**